01 of 16

 And a Visit to Salisbury Cathedral

-You can book various coach tours to get to Stonehenge but I think they're overpriced and try to cram in too many different places.
-Instead, especially if you are... an independent sort of traveler, why not go by train via Salisbury to visit the city's nearly 800-year-old cathedral.
+You can book various coach tours to get to Stonehenge but they're typically overpriced and try to cram in too many different places.
+Instead, especially if you... are an independent sort of traveler, go by train via Salisbury to visit the city's nearly 800-year-old cathedral.
 Among its highlights are the best preserved of the four remaining copies of the 1215 Magna Carta, the world's oldest working mechanical clock, and - at 404 feet - the tallest spire in Britain.

 How to Get There